-Preventing plaque buildup is good for your pet at any age, but dental problems can worsen as Fluffy or Fido get older.
+Preventing plaque buildup is good for your pet at any age, but dental problems can worsen as Fido gets older.
 Too much buildup can result in lost teeth and may make eating painful, resulting in unhealthy weight loss.

 Brushing your pet’s teeth regularly can help prevent dental problems.
 If brushing isn’t possible, you can try dental treats.
 Some issues may require a cleaning by your veterinarian.

-Your dog or cat would greatly benefit from mental stimulation like interactive toys and food or treat puzzles.
+Your dog could also benefit from mental stimulation like interactive toys and food or treat puzzles.

 Regular exercise and mental stimulation may prevent, or at least delay, the effects of dementia in your pet.